OTA-Insight/bqwriter/README.md

 // create proto descriptor to use for storage client protoDescriptor := protodesc.ToDescriptorProto((&protodata.MyCustomProtoMessage{}).ProtoReflect().Descriptor())
+// NOTE: in case you also have nested types (e.g. use the known Timestamp Google type) you'll have to figure how to do this,
+// as currently the Storage API will give an error on this upon writing.
+// This problem is tracked as https://github.com/googleapis/google-cloud-go/issues/5097

 // create a BQ (stream) writer thread-safe client, bqWriter, err := bqwriter.NewStreamer(